lex0c/gungnir/README.md

 go test ./...
 ```

-## Scalability

-To scale the server horizontally, you need to adjust the architecture to consume events from a queue (fanout).
-Each server instance must listen to this queue and process the events received, distributing the load and allowing multiple nodes to maintain client connections in a coordinated manner.

 ## Disclaimer and Legal Implications

 Gungnir is provided for educational and defensive research purposes only.
 Use of